chx93965/Restaurant-Management-System/Proposal.md

 - Express.js with a RESTful API for client-server communication The system will use a
 - Frontend Next.js with responsive design and intuitive UI
 - Backend Express.js with RESTful APIs
-- Database PostgreSQL with normalized schema
+- PostgreSQL/SQLite3 database with normalized schema
 - Cloud storage AWS S3 for images and documents
 - External integrations of payment gateways, third-party voucher platforms